 If you happen to bum around with the idea of doing something with your life, rather than toying around with the idea and complaining about the same, do something resourceful instead.

 Why do you spend your life on the conundrum of self-analysis?
 Take initiative, set your goal(s) and strive to achieve them.
-Don’t get discouraged of your failures.
+Don’t get discouraged by your failures.
+Inspire and motivate yourself.
 Failing a hundred times promises the wisdom of standing back at 101.
 However, remember, you are smart and intelligent, but you aren’t the only one.
 What differentiates you also identifies you.
 Often, the things surrounding you will have them mark their presence in a way oblivious to you.
 Find people who motivate and have them in your corner.
 Once you change your view I guarantee the life will change for better.

 Nothing can stop a positive mindset from achieving its goal.
 Are you indeed smart enough?